"School Safety at the

 Will hotel rooms be provided?

-Unfortunately, MCSS is only able to provide hotel rooms to conference presenters; however, attendees can book their own room(s) at Turf Valley Resort by clicking here or calling 410.465.1500 or 888.833.8873.
+Unfortunately, MCSS can only provide hotel rooms to conference presenters; however, attendees can book their own room(s) at Turf Valley Resort, at their own expense, by calling 410.465.1500 or 888.833.8873.

 Will Continuing Education Credits be offered to those attending the conference?